tebeco/alexdarbyshire.com/content/posts/migrating-docker-compose-to-kubernetes-k3s/index.md

       storage: 4Gi
 ```

-This files define two resources for running a private registry, and a local storage volume.
+These files define two resources for running a private registry, and a local storage volume.
 Local storage isn't aligned with the Kubernetes approach, however it will suit our test usage.

 Note, this setup does not include authentication so should not be exposed.